 - Pressure regulator

 Because airline filters remove contaminants from pneumatic systems, they prevent damage to equipment and reduce production losses due to contaminant-related downtime.
-Downtime in an industrial plant is expensive; often it is the result of a contaminated and poorly maintained compressed air system.
+Downtime is expensive, and it is often the result of a contaminated and poorly maintained compressed air system.

-Selecting the proper size of filter for any application should be done by determining the maximum allowable pressure drop, which can be caused by the filter.
+Selecting the proper filter size for any application should be done by determining the maximum allowable pressure drop, which the filter can cause.
 The pressure drop can be determined by referring to flow curves provided by the manufacturer.

 Types of Air Filters

-There are three general types of air filters:
+There are three common types of air filters:

 - General purpose